Undergraduate Course - Frequently Asked Questions

 Where does Oxford Brookes feature in the rankings?

-The 2016 university league table from the Guardian ranks Publishing at Oxford Brookes at number two out of 57 universities in the category Journalism, Publishing and Public Relations; the 2015 Guardian University Guide ranking was number two out of 58 universities in the same category.
+The 2018 university league table from the Guardian ranks Publishing at Oxford Brookes at number three out of 61 universities in the category Journalism, Publishing and Public Relations; the 2015 and 2016 Guardian University Guide rankings placed Oxford Brookes at number two in the same category.
 The 2013 Sunday Times University Guide ranked Publishing at Oxford Brookes number one across all British universities in the category of Communications and Information Studies.

-The 2015 National Student Survey highlights the excellent standard of the publishing programmes at Oxford Brookes.
-The overall satisfaction figure for Publishing was 95 per cent.
-The figure for the quality of the teaching was 94 per cent satisfaction: 100 per cent of students said that the staff are enthusiastic; 95 per cent said that staff make the subject interesting.
+The 2016 National Student Survey highlights the excellent standard of the publishing programmes at Oxford Brookes.
+The overall satisfaction figure was 90 per cent, and the figure for the quality of the teaching was 97 per cent satisfaction, with 100 per cent saying that the staff are good at explaining things to their students; 100 per cent thought that the staff have made the subject interesting; and 100 per cent thought that the staff are enthusiastic about what they are teaching.

 Do I need particular A-Level subjects to get in to Publishing?